Reasoning Beyond Majority Vote: An Explainable SpeechLM Framework for Speech Emotion Recognition: Experiment

 \subsection{Subjective Test}

 To assess rationale quality, we design two human studies (Test I and Test II), where ten raters participated in each study.
 All human raters were volunteer lab members, currently pursuing Master’s or Ph.D. degrees.
 Raters listened to the audio, read the model’s predicted label and rationale, and provided judgments in the end.
 Items were randomized and raters were blind to correctness and system identity. \begin{description} \item[\textbf{Test I - Accept/Reject}:] To assess plausibility of the label-rationale pair, we sampled $32$ utterances: $16$ where the predicted label matches the label of the reference, and $16$ where it does not (balanced by emotion).
 Raters marked the pair as \emph{Accept} or \emph{Reject}.
-We report overall Accept rate. \item[\textbf{Test II - Plausibility}:] To assess the reasoning plausibility, we selected $32$ utterances where the model’s predicted label disagreed with the reference label.
+We report overall Accept rate. \item[\textbf{Test II - Plausibility}:] To assess the reasoning plausibility, we selected $32$ utterances where the model’s predicted label disagreed with the reference.
 For each utterance, we formed two candidates including \emph{Model-predicted} and \emph{Gold-referenced} (rationale generated by our prompting procedure using the reference label as guidance).
-Raters marked the preference one, and we report the Gold-vs-Predicted preference rate. \end{description} All results are summarized in Figure~\ref{fig:sub_fig}.
+Raters marked the preference one, and we report the Gold-vs-Predicted preference rate. \end{description} Figure~\ref{fig:sub_fig} summarizes the results.
 In Test I, the overall average acceptance rate reached 69.1\% (95\% confidence intervals(CIs): [58.9\%, 79.2\%]), with 72.5\% for the match condition and 65.6\% for the non-match condition.
 These results indicate that the reasoning generated by our model is perceived as plausible by human raters, even when the predicted emotion does not align with the ground truth.

-In Test II, when directly compared against gold-reference samples, our generated reasoning was still preferred in 39.7\% of cases (95\% CIs: [30.2\%, 49.2\%]).
+In Test II, our rationales were preferred over gold-referenced ones in 39.7\% of cases (95\% CIs: [30.2\%, 49.2\%]).
 This finding suggests that providing explicit reasoning alongside emotion predictions can sometimes outweigh strict alignment with majority-vote labels.
 In other words, human raters may value the plausibility and interpretability of the reasoning process itself, highlighting the importance of considering minority labels as correct under our proposed explainable modeling framework.

 Table~\ref{tab:reasoning_examples_open} presents open-form reasoning examples from our model.
 In the third example of Table~\ref{tab:reasoning_examples_open}, although the majority-vote label is neutral (3 neutral and 2 sad among all annotations), after reviewing the reasoning and predictions, 9 raters judged our model’s output as more plausible and better aligned with the audio.
 The rationales explicitly cite linguistic content and acoustic/prosodic cues, providing evidence for the predicted label and improving interpretability.
 Additional examples and side-by-side comparisons are available in our demo page.